 The 20 Biggest Tech Acquisitions of the Last Decade

-Here are the 20 largest tech acquisitions from 2014–2024, ranking by deal value and impact.
-These transformative mergers reshaped entire industries—from gaming and cloud computing to enterprise software.
+Here are the 20 largest tech acquisitions from 2014–2025, ranking by deal value and impact.
+These transformative mergers reshaped entire industries—from gaming and cloud computing to enterprise software—representing over $600 billion in combined transaction value.

 1. Microsoft → Activision Blizzard (~$75.4B, 2023)